pawbies/EpicClicker/README.md

 1. clone the repo:
 `git clone https://github.com/CHoneyfox/EpicClicker.git`
-2. you hop into your newly aquired directory:
+2. you hop into your newly acquired directory:
 `cd EpicClicker`
 3. you should probably make a new folder for the build stuff so you have a nice folder structure:
 `mkdir build &&`